Voluntary Non-School Alternative Provision Standards.

 Evidence is in place for checks on any agency staff from their employment business

-A risk assessed approach for DBS is in place where appropriate.
+A risk assessed approach for DBS is in place where the check disclosed criminal convictions.

 One member of recruitment panel has been safer recruitment trained.

-A written confirmation of all safer recruitment checks should be sent to each commissioner.
+A written confirmation of all safer recruitment checks should be sent to each commissioner in a letter of assurance.
+This should be regularly updated - at least at the beginning of each academic year.

 Support: